fjfinch/OPSEC/notes/02 Information/Ports/2 Kerberos.md

 ![KDC](kdc.png)

-1) User to AS: I need to authenticate myself and need a TGT
+1) User to AS: I need to authenticate myself, therefore I need a TGT
 	User: AS-REQ - this is me!
 	AS: PREAUTH_FAILED - user w pre-auth is in database.
 Need a timestamp encrypted by user key
 	User: AS-REQ - this is me, with the timestamp encrypted with my user key